Home Google Tools How To Add a Contact Form on Google Sites | Google Booking Form

 Get Started with Google Sites

 Next, we’ll explain how to embed a contact form on Google Sites.
-Head over to the Contact Us page on your website.

-• Now, click on ‘Insert’ (refer to the screengrab)
+• Now, click on ‘Insert’ (refer to the screengrab).

-• Locate ‘Forms’ and select it
+• Locate and select ‘Forms’.

 Read more: How To Create a Free Website with Google Sites